 Customize Auto Blocker's behavior

-You can use manual blocking to customize Auto Blocker's behavior.
+You can use manual blocking or a custom blocking map to customize Auto Blocker's behavior.
 Any categorization that is manually assigned to a tracking object will take precedence over Auto Blocker's automatic categorization.

 For example, Auto Blocker may categorize a script as "Unclassified."
 You can manually categorize that unclassified script into the "Advertising" category to make sure that it is unblocked for visitors that consent to being served advertising trackers.
 Any scripts categorized as "Essential" will always be served to all visitors on your site.